velocitylord/a3-JoshuaSolomon/README.md

 FAQ
 ---
+**Q: Am I required modify my A2 submission for this assignment?**

+No. If you want to start fresh for A3, you are welcome to do so.
+The option to start with A2 is simply there as a convenience for you.

 **Q: Which CSS framework should I use?
 How do I use it?**

 This is for you to figure out.
 While we do require Express and MongoDB for this assignment, we do not require a specific CSS framework, so we are not going to be discussing a specific one.
 You will be responsible for choosing a CSS framework and learning how to use it.